EricoCartmanez/vpn-auto/README.md

 4. If you have the QR code you will need a tool called `zbarimg` which you can install like this:
 `sudo apt-get install zbar-tools`

-5. Then `zbarimg QR.png` and you should get the value of "secret" which will look something like this: `F32RFKQYJLMM4B9Q`
+5. Then `zbarimg QR.png` and you should get the value of "secret" which will look somewhat like this: `F32RFKQYJLMM4B9Q`

 6. In your .bashrc you should export the value you got:
 `export VPN_BASE32=F32RFKQYJLMM4B9Q`